 Action

-Configures the I2C slave mode.
+Configures the I2C slave mode for ATTINY and ATMEGA devices.

 Syntax